 - Cheese.
 It is as tasty, and much faster, to use grated Parmesan and shredded Mozzarella instead of grating or shredding your own.
 This one is definitely time saver for both preparation and cleanup.

-- Meatless Baked Ziti: Omit the sausage.
+- Easy Meatless Baked Ziti: Omit the sausage.
 Add the garlic to the shimmering oil.
 Do not drain.
 Follow the rest of the directions.

-- Vegetarian Baked Ziti: Omit the sausage.
+- Easy Vegetarian Baked Ziti: Omit the sausage.
 Add 1 small chopped onion, 1/2 chopped green bell pepper, 4 oz sliced button mushrooms.
 Increase the oil to 1 tbsp.
 In step 2, add the onion, bell pepper, and mushrooms to the shimmering oil.
 Cook this vegetable mixture 5 minutes or until ingredients are softened.
 Then continue with the rest of the directions.

 Easy Baked Ziti